Monday, February 26, 2024

 “He, of course, ended up doing most of the work.”
 I continued.
 “But he always made me feel a part of the team.
 Like I was important.
 He made it our treehouse.”

-I let the void space between us fill up with silence once again.
+I allowed the void space between us fill up with silence once again.
 I understood, right there in the shimmering vacuum of that afternoon, that I had reached a type of understanding.
 An understanding that, until that moment, had evaded me.
 The weight of the past poured down on me then like a mountain.
 The perception of my entire history hit me in one moment.
 An avalanche of the past.

 “Geez, man,” Tom eventually replied.
 “That sounds like some real Mark Twain shit, or something.
 I’m actually a bit jealous, to be honest.
 You must’ve had quite the childhood.
 Running around this place with a kick-ass older brother like that.”